Taaitaaiger/jlrs/README.md

 In addition to these runtimes, the following utility features are available:

 - `prelude`
-  Provides a prelude module.
+  Provide a prelude module, `jlrs::prelude`.
 This feature is enabled by default.

 - `lts`
   Use the current LTS version of Julia (1.6) instead of the current stable version (1.8).